adityarajmishra/parkingLotSystemLLD/README.md

 ### Algorithm for Spot Allocation:

 A dynamic algorithm is employed to efficiently assign parking spots to incoming vehicles.
-This involves querying the database for available spots based on the vehicle size and using a mechanism, such as round-robin or nearest spot, to assign a suitable spot.
+This involves querying the database for available spots based on the vehicle size and using a mechanism, such as a round-robin or nearest spot, to assign a suitable spot.

 ### Fee Calculation Logic: